-For a new student who intends to commence boarding in either Term 3 or Term 4 of 2021, but could not commence due to impacts of the coronavirus pandemic, Away From Home entitlements may be approved for the respective term.
+For a new student who finalised their enrolment and relevant ABSTUDY claim before the beginning of term but could not commence due to impacts of the coronavirus pandemic, Away From Home entitlements may be approved for the respective term.
 All of the requirements listed below must be met:

 - 1. The student satisfies eligibility criteria for Away From Home entitlements, and - 2.
 The student remains enrolled/registered for the same boarding arrangement during the term, and - 3.
-The student's boarding place is reserved for their return as soon as the student is reasonably able to resume boarding, and - 4.
+The student's boarding place is reserved for their use as soon as the student is reasonably able to commence boarding, and - 4.
 The school/boarding provider maintains ongoing contact with the student and/or the student's family during the period, and - 5.
-Where the student normally resides at a boarding school or provider, the boarding school or provider must provide the student with necessary educational support and pastoral care to keep the student engaged in remote learning.
+The school/boarding facility provides the student with the necessary educational support and pastoral care to keep the student engaged in remote learning.